LED Technology and Support Structures: Advantages, Applications, and Attachment

 While the vast majority of products are front serviceable, several manufacturers still produce rear serviceable systems.
 Because the LED display needs to project out from the wall to allow for access, this counterbalances the weight.
 Consequently, architects need to verify that the wall could support the structural load with the display extended out at its farthest distance from the wall.

-When installing LED displays, the size of the modules can potentially pose a challenge to transporting the components to the installation location.
-For example, displays are frequently 20 to 30 feet wide by 20 to 30 feet tall, and components used to build the display need to be able to fit through a service elevator.
-Consequently, to enable transport in smaller sections, architects should verify that the components can quickly and easily attach together in the final installation location.
+When installing LED displays, the size of the structural components can potentially pose a challenge to transporting the components to the installation location.
+For example, displays are frequently 20 to 30 feet wide by 20 to 30 feet tall, however components used to build the display oftentimes need to be able to fit through smaller access points like a service elevator.
+Consequently, to enable transport of smaller sections, architects should verify that the components can quickly and easily attach together in the final installation location..

 Photo courtesy of Draper Inc.